HydroModPy/HydroModPy/docs/source/architecture/packages/core.rst

 Layer-matrix neighbours
 -----------------------

 - Allowed targets: ``core`` only.
-The kernel never imports a sibling layer.
+- Documented tolerance: ``core`` -> ``physics`` for flow-regime validation in time helpers.
 - Allowed sources: every other layer.
-- No tolerated tolerance points at ``core``: any new edge into a sibling layer is a regression.
+- Any new sibling edge is a regression unless the YAML is updated with an explicit rationale.

 See also
 --------